gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 <br>

 ## VSCode Extensions
-While most popular Python VSCode extensions are builtin to Gitpod here are a few "Nice to have" extensions that you can use
+While the most popular Python VSCode extensions are built-in to Gitpod, here are a few "Nice to have" extensions that you can use as well.

 ### ARepl for Python
 ![](./images/AReplExample.gif)